Australian Screen

 You Can’t See ‘Round Corners feature film – 1969

-This documentary, shot at Kapooka camp, contains one of the only depictions in Australian cinema of soldiers training for Vietnam.
+This film, shot at Kapooka camp, contains one of the only depictions in Australian cinema of soldiers training for Vietnam.